How to Make a Day in the Life Video

 It’s not enough to get candidates to click.
 They have to watch to get the message!
 While it may be tempting to simply ask a team member to create their own a day in the life video, this approach often comes at the expense of audio and video quality.
 No matter how great the content is, candidates won’t get the message if they can’t easily see or hear the video.
 Quality matters.

-Also true: candidates are clicking on day-in-the-life videos because they are searching for insight into what it’s like to do that job at your company.
+Also true: candidates are clicking on day in the life videos because they are searching for insight into what it’s like to do that job at your company.
 As a content creator, that’s what you need to deliver.
-Make sure your day-in-the-life videos are great educational tools.
+Make sure your day in the life videos are great educational tools.

-When your day-in-the-life content is both substantive and visually interesting, it’s more likely to engage viewers.
+When your day in the life content is both substantive and visually interesting, it’s more likely to engage viewers.
 It’s also more likely that you and the employee storyteller will be more excited to share it as a good representation of your culture, the job, and your employer brand.

-In this video from Children’s Mercy, we experience high quality audio and visuals while geting a look into the Care Assistant role.
+In this video from Children’s Mercy, we experience high quality audio and visuals while getting a look into the Care Assistant role.
 We hear about a few of the daily tasks care assistants are expected to perform, as well as a story about how one care assistant felt she was able to make an impact in her patient’s health journey.

 Be smart about content distribution

 But, don’t stop there!
-Here are other places you should promote and share your Day-in-the-Life video:
+Here are other places you should promote and share your day in the life video:

 LinkedIn and other social channels

-- Organic: Share on your corporate channel and tag
+- Organic: Share on your corporate channel

 - Sponsored: Serve the day in the life ad to a relevant candidate audience